-The Texas Common Course Numbering System (TCCNS) has been adopted voluntarily by many public community colleges and universities in Texas.
-Common Courses are freshman and sophomore academic credit courses that have been identified as common by institutions that are members of the common course numbering system.
+The Texas Common Course Numbering System (TCCNS) has been designed for the purpose of aiding students in the transfer of general academic courses between colleges and universities throughout Texas.
+Common courses are freshman and sophomore academic credit courses that have been identified as common by institutions that are members of the common course numbering system.
 UH-Victoria is a member institution of the TCCNS.
-The system is designed to assist students in the transfer from one Texas college or university to another.